euclidprobe/euclidprobe.github.io/pages/mydoc/01_preflight.md

 toc: false
 summary: Euclid Probe Assembly Planning
 ---
-## TL:DR
-Determine the best orientataion of the tool board and probe before assembly.
+### Determine the best orientataion of the tool board and probe before assembly.

 The orientation of the tool board does not nescessarily have to match the orientation of the probe.